-Using the Multimedia Catalog
+Using the Picture Catalog

-The Multimedia Catalog contains a vast collection of high quality clipart pictures organized in many different categories or themes.
+The Picture Catalog contains a vast collection of high quality clipart pictures organized in many different categories or themes.

-As well as business and web-related pictures, the Multimedia Catalog contains a large number of pictures created specifically to support both the curriculum-aligned templates included in MindView and your own curriculum-based mind maps.
+As well as business and web-related pictures, the Picture Catalog contains a large number of pictures created specifically to support both the curriculum-aligned templates included in MindView and your own curriculum-based mind maps.

-All the Multimedia Catalog elements are free for you to use in your mind maps.
+All Picture Catalog elements are free for you to use in your mind maps.

-You can also store your own elements in the Multimedia Catalog.
-This enables you to re-use them whenever needed by dragging them from the Multimedia Catalog into your mind maps.
+You access the contents of the Picture Catalog using the Pictures panel on the right of the MindView window.
+From the Pictures panel, you can also store your own elements in the Picture Catalog.
+This enables you to re-use them whenever needed by dragging them from the Pictures panel into your mind maps.